Medium machine gun: Early 20th century

 Light machine guns were introduced as lighter, more portable automatic weapons.
 They still fired the same full-power rifle caliber ammunition, but used lighter barrels without extra cooling and were fired from a bipod.
 Light machine guns were not intended to be fired for extended periods of time.
 The lightest of the new designs were not capable of sustained fire, as they did not have extra cooling features and were fed from a comparatively small magazine.
 Essentially a machine rifle with a bipod, weapons like the Chauchat or the Madsen 1902 were the most mobile, but were made for single and burst fire.
 These were used in assaults to great effect by infantry, but were less effective in vehicle-mounted and other applications.

-The medium designs offered greater flexibility, either using a bipod and being used like lighter designs, or being put on a tripod, or on heavier mounts.
 The Hotchkiss Mark I (e.g. Benét–Mercié M1909) was a 27.6 lb (12.2 kg) MG that normally used a mini tripod and linkable 30-round strips or in vehicles, but there was also a belt-fed version of it.
 Not be confused with heavier Hotchkiss models (such as the M1914), the design proved a useful intermediate and would serve even to the end of World War II in some jobs.
 The design would be followed by lighter machine rifles and better medium types.
 They also shared a common characteristic: they fired full power rifle caliber ammunition such as 8mm Mauser or .30-06 Springfield.